Compare Tempflow™ with a Tempur-Pedic® Mattress

 The following article comes from SpaceDaily, an independent agency and online space publication headquartered in Sydney, Australia.
-The summation of their one on one test comparing a Tempflow® model with the Tempur-Pedic® DeluxeBed (now the Tempur-Contour Signature), Rhapsodybed, Grandbed, Allura and Tempur-Cloud Supreme and Cloud-Lux models can be seen by going to the TempurPedic Mattress Comparison article on SpaceDaily’s site, but we have posted the exact article below.
+The summary of their one-on-one test comparing a Tempflow® model with the Tempur-Pedic® DeluxeBed (now the Tempur-Contour Signature), Rhapsodybed, Grandbed, Allura and Tempur-Cloud Supreme and Cloud-Lux models can be seen in the TempurPedic Mattress Comparison article on SpaceDaily’s site.
+We have posted the exact article below.

 by Brad Bartz

 Both the Tempflow™ (left side) and the Tempur-Pedic® (right side) Mattresses were placed side by side for Comparison purposes.Reporting on the latest space industry new has enabled myself, as well as the rest of the Space Daily staff, to witness some of the greatest technological advancements in the space industry.
 However, one of our most fond advancements has been the one we get to enjoy personally on a daily basis…the creation of NASA’s space age visco-elastic (also known as memory foam) used so widely in the bedding industry.

 In case you might not already know, the leading company who produces visco-elastic foam mattresses is Tempur-Pedic®.
 They were the first to market NASA’s technology in the 1980s and the Tempurpedic mattress line has increased in market share steadily since.
 Over the last five years there has been an explosion in the bedding industry with many other mattress companies bringing their own visco-elastic foam mattresses to the market place.